-Spouses may participate in mediation to resolve issues, including the terms of their parenting plan.
+Spouses filing for legal separation may participate in mediation to resolve issues, including the terms of their parenting plan.
 Legal decision-making and parenting time must be determined, often after a child custody evaluation.
 Child support is calculated using the Arizona Child Support Guidelines.
 Spousal maintenance may be awarded to support the economically dependent party.
 Community assets and debts are divided (discussed below).
 But the marriage is not dissolved.

 The fact that the marriage continues after the decree of legal separation is entered could, at least arguably, influence the proceedings in the sense the spouses could reconcile someday.
 Yet that is not a factor the court considers in, for example, determining which parent the children will live with most of the time.
 Reconciliation is always a possibility given it’s a legal separation, not a dissolution of marriage.

 A quick note about legal expenses.
 Because essentially the same family court proceedings take place with both divorce and legal separation, expect the cost to be comparable as well.
 Take a look at our money-saving tips for Arizona divorce and for hiring a lawyer; they apply equally to saving money in your legal separation.